Duration of Alimony in Illinois

 How Does Alimony End?

-There are four reasons to terminate alimony orders in Illinois.
+There are three reasons to terminate alimony orders in Illinois.
 First, using the above table, the court sets a date for alimony to end, and when that date is reached, it ends.
 Spousal maintenance also ends if the spouse receiving alimony moves in with a new significant other or gets remarried.

 Finally, if there is a significant change in financial circumstances, spousal maintenance can end early.
 This is the hardest to prove, so having an attorney to help becomes even more important here.
 For any legal help on spousal maintenance, using a family law attorney such as one from Sterling Hughes gives the best chance of success.